What happens at Bosque Escola Avelãs if it rains or the weather is very cold?

 14h Farewell and departure

-– Outdoors improves the feeling of well-being and self-esteem, so it has been “prescribed” to treat emotional and behavioral disorders such as Attention Deficit Hyperactivity Disorder (ADHD).
+– The outdoors improves the feelings of well-being and self-esteem, which is why it is often “prescribed” to treat emotional and behavioral disorders such as the attention deficit hyperactivity disorder (ADHD).

-– After a day in the open air and exercise, the night’s sleep becomes deeper and refreshing, which provides more energy and lucidity the next day.
+– After a day in the open air with a lot of movement, sleep at night is deeper and refreshing, which provides more energy and lightness the next day.

 – In the open air, the senses develop together.
-Smells, noises or different textures are perceived at the same time.
-In addition, the horizon is wider so that the peripheral vision is developed which allows us to situate ourselves in space.
+Smells, noises, and different textures are perceived at the same time.
+In addition, the horizon is wider so that the peripheral vision is developed which helps spatial orientation.

-– It has been shown that in open-air schools, children get 80% less colds, sore throats, ear infections and other contagious diseases than in closed schools.
+– It has been shown that children frequenting open-air schools have 80 % fewer colds, sore throats, ear infections and other contagious diseases than those attending indoor schools.

-– Fantasy and creativity are awakened when the children themselves create their games and toys (there are no prefabricated toys in the Forest School).
+– Fantasy and creativity are awakened when the children themselves create their games and toys (there are no prefabricated toys in our forest kindergarten).

-– This helps with their development in (at least) three aspects simultaneously.
+– Between two and six years of age, contact with nature is crucial for the children’s development as they need to move, explore, and interact with everything that surrounds them.
+This helps with their development in (at least) three aspects simultaneously.
 In the cognitive aspect, by promoting creativity, concentration and language.
 In their social skills, by promoting a sense of responsibility and respect.
-In their physical development as we said earlier.
+In their physical development, as mentioned above.

-– A routine that alternates poorly structured phases in which the children have more autonomy and freedom, with structured phases when the adult requires it, for example, when eating or telling a story.
+– Free play is part of our routine that alternates fairly unstructured phases in which the children have more autonomy and freedom, with structured phases when the adult requires it, for example, when eating or telling a story.

-– In these unstructured phases, children choose who, where and what they want to dedicate themselves to.
+– In these unstructured phases (free play), children choose who, where, and what they want to dedicate themselves to.
 They invent their own games with their own rules.
-Its their own interest that moves them.
-Through the game they learn using the materials that nature itself offers such as sticks, stones, leaves, flowers, etc. In this phase, the adult has the role of ensuring the physical and emotional well-being of the children, paying maximum attention but not interrupting when they are immersed in their activities, intervening only in case of conflict or security.
+It is their own interest that moves them.
+Through their own games they learn using the materials that nature offers, such as sticks, stones, leaves, and flowers.
+The adult has the role of ensuring the physical and emotional well-being of the children, paying maximum attention to the children but not interrupting them while they are immersed in their activities, and intervening only in case of conflict or danger.

-Note: part of this information has been collected from the book “Educar en Verde” by Heike Freire and the book “Bosquecuela” by Philip Brich, whose reading we recommend for a deeper knowledge of green pedagogy and the Bosque Escuela method.
-It is also based on the work of Tamara Chubarovsky that relates language and movement.
+Note: part of this information has been collected from the book “Educar en Verde” by Heike Freire and the book “Bosquecuela” by Philip Brich, books we recommend to anyone who wishes to acquire a deeper knowledge of green pedagogy and the Bosque Escola method.
+It is also based on the work of Tamara Chubarovsky that connects language and movement.